Question: Some conservative preachers decry yoga as promoting sexuality. Do you think it does? And does that matter?

 To slow down the rush to the finish line my friend begins with the couples clothed, holding hands, and making eye contact.

 Some simple partner poses might be used to build trust and excitement, such as this partner side twist.
 Partner poses can also be fun and help the couple just to enjoy playing together.
+This couple is pulling each other into a twist.

 A sensual massage is part of a Tantra workshop.
 It is important for the partners to experience touching each other.
 One partner massages the other partner face up and then they change places.
 This may be done clothed or naked.
 One possible massage approach my friend has used is to follow the chakras up the torso using different movements and intensities for each one, sometimes with the hand of the massager hovering just above the body of the recipient of the massage.